stork707/stork707/README.md

 i love birds motorcycles and paranormal stuff

-i love playing roblox i also love my girlfriend and my friends im rlly socially awkward so if you try to befriend me pls put effort on our conversations because i have nothing to talk about but i love meeting new people hmu if you want it might take me a while to warm up tho im funny i promise
+i love playing roblox i also love my girlfriend and my friends im rlly socially awkward (but social at the same time)so if you try to befriend me pls put effort on our conversations because i have nothing to talk about but i love meeting new people hmu if you want it might take me a while to warm up tho im funny i promise